Aurora, Illinois: Newspapers

-The Beacon-News is Aurora's oldest business, first published in 1846, and is part of the Tribune Publishing.
+The Beacon-News is Aurora's oldest business, first published in 1846, and is part of Tribune Publishing.
 The newspaper has two editions: the Aurora edition and the Kendall County edition.
 The Beacon-News has been recognized repeatedly by the Associated Press, Illinois Press Association, Northern Illinois Newspaper Association and the Chicago Headline Club as one of the best daily newspapers in Illinois.